 Excessive hardship excuse should only be given in genuine cases.
 The current ease of avoiding jury duty cannot carry over to IQA Members.

-Provide the IQA with prompt free equal access to their libraries, collections, information and data, both hard copy and electronic, unless for valid non-trivial reasons of secret classification.
+Information access shall be provided to the IQA by all branches of Government, with prompt free equal access to their libraries, collections, information, and data, both hard copy and electronic, unless for valid non-trivial reasons of secret classification.

 Access to all necessary information is essential to the IQA’s function.

-Include all Initiatives on the election ballots and fund the costs from existing sources including the cost of printing a pamphlet describing the Initiatives and distributing the pamphlet with other voter information.
+Election ballots shall include all Initiatives and fund the costs from existing sources including the cost of printing a pamphlet describing the Initiatives and distributing the pamphlet with other voter information.
 Voters shall cast their votes and election official shall count the votes in a manner similar to those used for candidates for the United States House of Representatives.

 Explanation of Election Ballots